cyber3pxVA/ai-information-primer/README.md

 ## 📄 License

-This project is developed for the Department of Veterans Affairs and follows VA software development guidelines.
+This project is developed for Specialty Care Medicine and follows healthcare system software development guidelines.

 ## 📞 Support

-For technical support or questions about the AI education resources, contact the VA AI development team.
+For technical support or questions about the AI education resources, contact the healthcare system AI development team.

 ---

-**Built with ❤️ for AI Education at the Department of Veterans Affairs**
+**Built with ❤️ for AI Education at Specialty Care Medicine - New England Healthcare System**